-Life drawing is a means to strengthen the students' power of perception and observational skills.
+Prerequisite: V.A.
+1090 Introduction to Visual Arts II Life drawing is a means to strengthen the students' power of perception and observational skills.
 This class will concentrate on working with life models.
 It starts from anatomy studies to form, proportion, spatial relationship of figure and pictorial structure.
 Drawing from human figures is a training to response to gesture, forms and movement, weight, and scale.
 Students should be able to work critically and selectively to explore ways of representation.
 Various kinds of drawing media will be used and explored in classes to broaden the scope of drawing expression.
 As this is a level II drawing class it aims at strengthening students' skills in drawing expressions mainly in forms, proportion, pictorial structure, ways of representation, abstract and conceptual expressions.
 These objectives will be explored through extensive use of study of the human figure with live models.
 This course will be beneficial for students who plan to pursue the study of figurative forms in drawing, painting, and sculpture.

 V.A.
-2080 Space and Site (3,4,0) (E)
+2080 Space and Site (3,4,0)

 Prerequisite: V.A.
-1090 Introduction to Visual Arts II or any GDCV courses offered by AVA or any Visual Arts courses
+1090 Introduction to Visual Arts II

 Next to "object" the central concept in three-dimensional visual arts is "space".
 In opposite to objects however, the nature, essence, and the mode of existence of space, even the ultimate definition of space are still debated.
-In this context "site" can be defined as spatial mark-making: by distinguishing a particular place within space through an intervention of any kind this location becomes a site
+In this context "site" can be defined as spatial mark-making: by distinguishing a particular place within space through an intervention of any kind this location becomes a site.